WORSHIP @ MCC AUSTIN

 During our worship services, the person serving as the Intercessor offers both the Community Prayer and a Prayer of Thanksgiving after we have received the offering.
 During communion and then again after the service, our Deacons are available for personal prayer or anointing.
 Anyone who would like to is welcome to ask the Deacons for prayer.We also invite you to write your prayers in our Prayer Book prior to the service if you would like to.
 The Prayer Book is brought into the sanctuary prior to the service and placed on the Communion Table so that the prayers written there are symbolically included in the Community Prayer.
 You are also invited to write your prayers on the back of your Connection Card.
 When you write your prayer concerns on the card, the Deacons and Pastors pray with you and for you throughout the week.

-When our new sanctuary is complete, it will have a prayer wall in one corner where you can write your prayers on strips of paper and place them in the wall.
+We have a prayer wall at the rear of our sanctuary where you can write your prayers on strips of paper and place them in the wall.

 You can also call our Deacon Care Line at 512-291-8819 if you are in need of prayer.
 Your call will be returned within 24 hours.